 9 Reasons Why Most Traders Don't Make It

-The idea of sitting at home, pressing a few buttons, and watching money multiply sounds irresistible.
-But before you romanticize what trading is like, let’s talk about the reality: trading is brutally difficult, and most people fail.
+The idea of sitting at home, pressing a few buttons, and making money sounds amazing.
+But before you romanticize what trading is like, let’s not forget that trading is brutally difficult, and most people fail.

 Trading has a higher failure rate than any profession.